 The setup for either is quite simple, though.
 Just sign up for a VPN that has an app or extension, have your credentials handy, and then install the extension from the Chrome Web Store or the app from the Play Store.

-Once you do, open the app or extension, log in, and you are secured.
+Once you do, open the app or extension, login, and you are secured.
 Again, the actual process of getting a VPN running isn’t that difficult.
-The choice of extension vs. app is simply a bit different then you would expect, so we wanted to make this quick video to highlight that fact, walk you through the whole setup, and make sure that you know all about VPNs and how to make them work on your Chromebook across all your apps.
+The choice of extension vs. app is simply a bit different than you would expect, so we wanted to make this quick video to highlight that fact, walk you through the whole setup, and make sure that you know all about VPNs and how to make them work on your Chromebook across all your apps.

 If you want to browse in a safe, secure, and private environment, a VPN is the way to go.
 You can click the button below to check out NordVPN and get started today or choose your own VPN.
 Either way, when out and about, we do believe it is in your best interest to protect yourself, so we really hope that you choose to.Sign Up For NordVPN Today